 With a high-quality rubber outsole and the Descent Control Technology that provides both comfort and stability during descents and on more technical terrain, the Salomon X Ultra 3 Mid GTX boots are viable for just about any hiking.

-Slipping the boots on and off was impressively easy, even with my wider feet.
-The X Ultra 3 Mid GTX wraps around the ankle and gives great support on uneven or rough terrain.
+I found slipping these boots on and off quite effortless.
+This was true even for someone with wider feet like myself.
+The X Ultra 3 Mid GTX offers excellent ankle support, making it well-suited for uneven or rugged terrain.

-Not too bulky for trail running and not too light for scaling, the Salomon X Ultra 3 Mid GTX boots are the ideal choice for trails as well as hard surfaces, making them some of the best hiking shoes for beginners.
+Balancing the needs of trail running and more demanding activities, the Salomon X Ultra 3 Mid GTX boots strike the perfect balance for both trail and hard surface use.
+This ranks them among the top hiking shoes for beginners.

 For more information, check our Salomon X Ultra 3 Mid GTX review.